Paris Musee Edouard Branly Museum

 The office and his desk where he spent much of his time writing different publications along with the copper room that was specially designed for certain experiments, are also able to be discovered, and you will be able to follow the route that he took with science and discovery.

-The Musee Edouard Branly is located in the 6th arrondissement at the Catholic Institute of Paris, and outside on the wall you will be able to see a plaque commemorating his achievements.
+Now the Paris Musee Edouard Branly museum is located in the 6th arrondissement at the Catholic Institute of Paris, and outside on the wall you will be able to see a plaque commemorating his achievements.

 This museum is only accessible during the University academic year, but we would like to point out that it is only possible to visit by prior appointment, which would need to be organised via telephone on +33 (0) 1 49 54 52 40.

-But do not forget about the first Italian style church in Paris located here called the Eglise Saint-Joseph des Carmes, along with its garden that is open on special heritage days and for guided tours of the Museum of the Bible and the Holy Land.
+But do not forget about the first Italian style Paris church located here called the Eglise Saint-Joseph des Carmes, along with its garden that is open on special heritage days and for guided tours of the Museum of the Bible and the Holy Land.

-There are also numerous other tourist attractions in Paris, which are located close by such as the Musee Zadkine, the Refectoire des Cordeliers, the famous Luxembourg Gardens and many others like the Maison d’Auguste Comte.
+There are also numerous other Paris tourist attractions, which are located close by such as the Musee Zadkine, the Refectoire des Cordeliers, the famous Luxembourg Gardens and many others like the Maison d’Auguste Comte.

-When it comes to getting to this unusual museum via public transport in Paris, you will find that the nearest Metro stations are the Rennes stop serving line 12 and the Saint-Placide stop serving line 4, whereas the closest RER train station is the Luxembourg stop serving the RER B line.
+When it comes to getting to this unusual museum via Paris public transport, you will find that the nearest Metro stations are the Rennes stop serving line 12 and the Saint-Placide stop serving line 4, whereas the closest RER train station is the Luxembourg stop serving the RER B line.